junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

 Step3.
 Press the USERINTERFACE button to start the BLE Advertising, which is mandatory for device commissioning.

-### Commissioning lighting-app on i.MX controller
+### Commission the lighting-app on the i.MX controller

-Commissioning command like bellow.
+Commissioning command as below.

     # ble-thread pairing
     $ chip-tool pairing ble-thread 8888  hex:0e080000000000010000000300001035060004001fffe00208d625374d9c65c2a30708fd57eb72a74fa52505108a177ca3b66becf3bbe2149eb3d135c8030f4f70656e5468726561642d656338350102ec85041044ac05395e78940b72c1df1e6ad02a120c0402a0f7f8 20202021 3840